Let us help you find the support you need.

 After the Assessment

-Discovery Ranch for Girls is committed to helping teens get the support that they need.
+Discovery Ranch South is committed to helping teens get the support that they need.
 We base the work that we do on evidence and best practices.
 That is why we begin our admissions process by gathering information.

 Completing the Y-OQ will give you a better sense of why your child is struggling.
 It is the first step in the process of getting the help that you need.